 Elizabeth James is a Consultant in the Education practice at Berwick Partners and a crusader for gender equality!

-Categories: Consumer and FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Human Resources Recruitment, Corporate Communications Recruitment, Retail & Hospitality Recruitment, Technology Recruitment, Procurement and Supply Chain Recruitment, Social Enterprise Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Not for Profit Recruitment, Housing Recruitment, Tax Recruitment
+Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Human Resources Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Tax Recruitment